apache/streams-master/src/site/markdown/faq.md

 Absolutely - and that will work great right up until the point where the requirements, the tools, or the way you want to index your data need to change.

-A better long-term approach is to archive each data series you observe, and label each piece of data by source, connector, connector version, and execution.
-Once data is 'under management' in it's original form, normalize it into a format that fits your application with a set of core fields you don't ever expect to change.
-Then add metadata piece by piece using code and APIs managed by you and/or third-parties.
-Write these finished data points sequentially or simultaneouly to all of the places from which your applications will look them up.

 ###    What if I need data from "*specific API*"?

 No problem - anyone can write a Streams provider.
 The project contains providers that use a variety of strategies to generate near-real-time data streams, including: